Operational Data Graphics: A Visualization System for Infrastructure Teams

 Approach

-Instead of building "another chart library," I positioned this as a visual grammar plus implementation proof.
-Grounded in Leland Wilkinson's Grammar of Graphics theory, the system defines primitives that compose—not templates that constrain.
+Rather than another chart library, this is a visual grammar plus implementation proof.
+Grounded in Wilkinson's Grammar of Graphics, the system defines primitives that compose—not templates that constrain.

-I chose full Vega (not Vega-Lite) deliberately.
-Vega-Lite is great for quick charts.
-Full Vega gives you precise control over every visual element—exactly what design systems work requires.
-It also demonstrates technical depth in a way that Vega-Lite simply can't.
+I chose full Vega over Vega-Lite.
+Vega-Lite is faster for prototyping; full Vega gives precise control over every visual element—which is what systems-level work requires.

 Systems thinking